djeis97/cl-renderdoc/README.md

 (asdf:load-system :cl-renderdoc)
 ```

-3. Load something which uses GL (No help here, just do what you would do normally to lanuch your window and get a GL context)
+3. Load something which uses GL (No help here, just do what you would do normally to launch your window and get a GL context)
 4. Create a window with a GL context (see above)

 Now you should be ready to call any functions exposed by the renderdoc API on your GL main thread.